rbturnbull/hierarchicalsoftmax/README.rst

 .. end-badges

-A Hiearchical Softmax Framework for PyTorch.
+A Hierarchical Softmax Framework for PyTorch.

 Credits
 ==================================